claviska/esbuild-plugin-inline-import/README.md

 ### Stacking

 You can stack the plugin multiple times to process different types of imports.
-Remember that this plugin should run _before_ others, otherwise you'll see resolution errors.
+Remember that this plugin should run _before_ others, otherwise you may see resolution errors.

 ```js
 const plugins = [